WillPower3309/awesome-dotfiles/README.md

 <a name="features"></a>
 ## Features ##
-+ Lightweight: Uses ~400 MB of ram on my desktop!
++ Lightweight: Uses ~350 MB of ram on my desktop!
 + Easy installation / configuration
 + Very few dependencies
 + Wallpaper auto-blur functionality
-+ Log out / shutdown / restart screen
++ Log out / shutdown / restart / lock screen
 + Volume / brightness adjustment widgets with sliders
 + Integrated dpi / resolution scaling
   + Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen